Bautista Conservation Camp #36

 - Local Fire Station improvements and maintenance

-The camp is nestled in the Historical Bautista Canyon, the route used by the Conquistador Juan Bautista de Anza in his discovery of the Riverside and San Bernardino Valleys.
-Also known as the sight of the original Bautista springtime exercises.
-Located some 3000 feet in elevation, the camp is exposed to a medley of climatic conditions, typical to its high desert terrain.
-Often the summer is dry and hot, while the winter is cold, with an occasional snowfall in the months of December through April.
+Bautista Conservation Camp #36 is nestled in the historical Bautista Canyon; the route used by the Conquistador Juan Bautista de Anza in his discovery of the Riverside and San Bernardino Valleys.
+It’s also known as the sight of the original Bautista springtime exercises.
+Located approximately feet in elevation, the camp is exposed to a medley of climatic conditions, typical to its high desert terrain.
+The summer is often dry and hot, while the winter is cold with an occasional snowfall in December through April.

-The primary mission of the camp is to provide trained hand crews to assist the California Department of Forestry and Fire Protection with suppression of wild land fires, emergency flood control, and Search and Rescue.
-Bautista has proudly represented the camp program by responding to emergency incidents from the borders of Oregon to Mexico and the Pacific Ocean to Nevada/Arizona.
+The primary mission of the camp is to provide trained incarcerated hand crews to assist the California Department of Forestry and Fire Protection (CAL FIRE) with suppression of wild land fires, emergency flood control, and Search and Rescue.
+Bautista Conservation Camp has proudly represented the camp program by responding to emergency incidents from the borders of Oregon to Mexico and the Pacific Ocean to Nevada/Arizona.

-Bautista has a maximum capacity of 120 inmates, which provide six trained firefighting hand crews.
-When not responding to emergency incidents, the inmates’ work on conservation projects including eradication of nonnative plant species at Diamond Valley Lake and Lake Matthews, fighting the bark beetle infestation in and around the community of Idyllwild.
-Community projects have included construction of community centers, fire stations, parks, and soccer and baseball fields for Valley Wide Recreation District.
-Bautista’s cabinet shop is in demand throughout Riverside Ranger Unit, to design and remodel their offices and living spaces.
-Bautista is also known for their expertise in making plaques, signs, and distinctive logos.
+Bautista Conservation Camp has a maximum capacity of 120 inmates, which provide six trained firefighting hand-crews.
+When not responding to emergency incidents, the inmates work on conservation projects.
+These projects include eradication of nonnative plant species at Diamond Valley Lake and Lake Matthews and fighting the bark beetle infestation in and around the community of Idyllwild.
+Community projects have also included construction of community centers, fire stations, parks, soccer and baseball fields for Valley Wide Recreation District.
+Bautista Conservation Camp’s wood shop is in demand throughout Riverside Ranger Unit to design and remodel their offices and living spaces.
+The camp is also known for their expertise in making plaques, signs and distinctive logos.

-In remembrance of the fallen firefighters of Bautista and fallen firefighters throughout the State, a memorial began to take shape and“THE FIREFIGHTER” was dedicated in 1997.
+In remembrance of the fallen firefighters of Bautista Conservation Camp and other fallen firefighters throughout the State, a memorial began to take shape and “THE FIREFIGHTER” was officially dedicated in 1997.

 - College Correspondence